-Anyone who has concerns about a child's welfare can make a referral to the local authority children's social care service.
-Referrals can come from the child themselves, practitioners such as teachers, the police, GPs, medical and nursing staff, health visitors as well as family members and members of the public.
+Anyone who has concerns about a child's welfare can make a referral to the local authority Children's Social Care.
+Referrals can come from the child themselves, practitioners such as teachers, early year’s providers, the police, probation service, GPs, medical and nursing staff, health visitors as well as family members and members of the public.

-Referrals to children's social care services usually fall in to three categories:
+Contacts from practitioners to Children’s Social Care services usually fall in to three categories:

 - Requests for information from Children's Social Care;

 - Provision of information such as notifications about a child or their family;

 - Requests, for services for a child, which will be in the form of a referral.

 Local authority Children's Social Care has the responsibility to clarify with the referrer the nature of the concerns and how and why they have arisen.

 The local Threshold documents clarify the criteria for making and receiving referrals